oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

 You use *OPatch* to perform the first part of patching an Oracle Database; patching the Oracle home.
 OPatch replaces some files in the Oracle home and might also add new files.
 If the Oracle home is in use, for instance by a database instance or listener, you must stop those processes.

-1. Use the *yellow* terminal 🟨.
-Set the environment to *FTEX* and change to the Oracle home.
+1. Use the *blue* 🟦 terminal.
+Set the environment to *UPGR* and change to the Oracle home.

     ```
     <copy>
-    . ftex
+    . upgr
     cd $ORACLE_HOME
     </copy>
     ```